ABeatrizSC/image-lite/README.md

 - `imageliteapi`: Stores the back-end code for the REST API developed using Java and Spring Boot.

 ## Features
-- User creation
+- User creation;
-- View uploaded images
+- View/Search uploaded images;
-- Add new images
+- Add new images;
-- Download images
+- Download images;

 ## Technologies Used